-Brakes-Brake rotors must be in good condition, minor cracks OK but none from hole to hole or touching an edge.
+Brakes-Brake rotors must be in good condition, minor cracks are OK but none from hole to hole on drilled rotors or touching an edge.
 Pads must be at least 50% thickness.
 This is about 5mm of pad material.
 The backing plate is usually about 5mm.
 (Don't confuse the two) Brake fluid must be clean, fresh and topped off.
 If it looks dark ask the driver when it was last changed.
+If you are suspicious of brake fluid the tech inspector has a brake fluid moisture meter in their tech box.

 (Pictures below show examples of varying brake pad thicknesses on different models).

 Brake pads can be difficult to see depending on wheel position and lighting as well as when brake pads have been hot and there is no color differentiation from pad to backing plate as in the 911 Boxster conversion above.
 If inspection is difficult, try using your cell phone camera.
-All the pictures above were taken with a Motorola Droid Turbo© smart phone stuck between the spokes of factory wheels with the car on the ground.
+All the pictures above were taken with a smart phone stuck between the spokes of factory wheels with the car on the ground.
 Write percentage of pad thickness, front and rear like this: F:80 R:60

 Bearings-Check front and rear wheel bearings for tightness.
 Grab the top of the tire and shake in and out vigorously.
-Rear wheel bearings should be free from any play, as well as front bearings on most 1990 and later cars.
+All rear wheel bearings should be free from any play, as well as front bearings on most 1990 and later cars.
 Pre-90 cars should have slight play.
 Check front suspension at this time by vigorously shaking side to side like you did up and down.
 Only pre-1990 cars will ever have enough suspension play to feel.
+Play moving the front and rear of the wheel may likely be suspension play, not wheel bearing play.

-Write "P" or note for future service - Such as: Pass-need adjustment before next event.
+Write "P" or note for future service - Such as: Pass-need adjustment before next event